bengal865/python-variables-starter/instructions-python.md

-﻿# Practice: Python Variables & Data Types 1
+﻿# Practice: Python Variables & Data Types

 ## Submitting Your Work
- - Save your files to a new GitHub repo named: ***variables-data-types1***
+ - Save your files to a new GitHub repo named: ***variables-data-types-python***
  - Submit on Google Classroom the web address (URL) that points to your repo

 ## Overview